franciscovillaescusa/CAMELS/docs/source/parameters.rst

 The mean and range of variation of the 4 *standard* Astrid parameters are these:

 - :math:`A_{\rm SN1}`: it represents the energy per SFR of the galactic winds.
 It can vary from 0.25 to 4.
+Fiducial value is 1.
 - :math:`A_{\rm SN2}`: it represents the wind speed of the galactic winds.
 It can vary from 0.5 to 2.
+Fiducial value is 1.
 - :math:`A_{\rm AGN1}`: it represents the energy per black-hole accretion rate of the kinetic black-hole feedback.
 It can vary from 0.25 to 4.
+Fiducial value is 1.
 - :math:`A_{\rm AGN2}`: it represents the energy per unit black-hole accretion rate of the thermal model of the black-hole feedback.
 It can vary from 0.25 to 4.
+Fiducial value is 1.

 ..
 Note::